* SEC fiscal 2012 budget up 28 pct under Obama plan

 Republicans who now control the House of Representatives have questioned funding boosts for regulatory agencies as they look to cut government spending and seek to throttle enforcement of Dodd-Frank by starving regulators of additional funds.

-Congress did not finish its budget process for fiscal 2011 before the November elections, leaving government budgets frozen at 2010 levels.
+Congress did not enact a 2011 budget before the November elections, leaving government budgets frozen at 2010 levels.
 Congress has to agree by March 4 on continuing funding for the government for fiscal 2011, which ends Sept.
 30.

 Republicans proposed late on Friday cuts to spending for the remainder of the current fiscal year, with the CFTC hit particularly hard.